 If you compare the graphs for the distribution of Reading and Writing scores, you'll see a striking similarity between them when it comes to how many students got each score on Reading and Writing.
-There's a huge drop-off from the middle range of scores (4-6) to the upper and lower ends of the scale, and by far most students get a 6/8 in these areas.
+There's a huge drop-off from the middle range of scores (4-6) to the upper and lower ends of the scale.

 Things are a little murkier when it comes to the Analysis essay scores.
 Let's take a look.

 In contrast to the trend for Reading and Writing scores, Analysis scores are heavily skewed toward the bottom of the scale.
-Even though the average Analysis score for 2018 was a 4 out of 8 (which is towards the middle), the Analysis score the most students received was 2 out of 8.
+Even though the average Analysis score for 2020 was a 3 out of 8, the Analysis score the most students received was 2 out of 8.